projectweekend/THPL-Data-API/README.md

 Environment Variables
 ====================

 There are just a couple of configurations managed as environment variables.
-In the development environment, these are injected by Docker Compose and managed in the `docker-compose.yml` file.
+In the development environment, these are injected by Docker Compose and managed from an `env_file` specified in the `docker-compose.yml` file.

-* `DATABASE_URL` - This is the connection URL for the PostgreSQL database.
-It is not used in the **development environment**.
+* `THPL_API_DATABASE_URL` - This is the connection URL for the PostgreSQL database.
 * `API_KEY` - This is the API key for the `X-API-KEY` header.